- Standard Node reboot: A typical reboot to apply a system update or other change.

 Queue a reconfigure reboot

-To queue a reconfigure reboot for a Node Pool, run the following command, replacing[list-of-space-separated-nodes] with the list of Nodes you want to reboot:
+To queue a reconfigure reboot for a Node Pool, use thecwic node reboot command with the --reconfigure flag.
+Replace [NODE-NAMES] with a space-separated list of the Nodes you want to reboot:

 - During the reconfiguration and reboot, the Node